elk-audio/elk-docs/documents/sushi_internal_plugins.md

 These are simple integrated plugins that can be instantiated in a JSON config using the type "internal" and choosing one of the available options for the "uid" field.

-They have been developed mostly for internal testing purpose but you could find a use for them in some situations.
+Initially, the plugins under the namespace `sushi.testing.` have been developed mostly for internal purpose, but as of Sushi 1.1 and later there are a few that could be useful in some situations.

 All parameters send-receive values normalized to the range 0.0-1.0.
 Their internal ranges and defaults are listed in parenthesis.